inko-lang/inko/docs/source/getting-started/memory-management.md

 Once ownership is moved, we can no longer use the old reference (`cats` in this case).

-When the owned reference is no longer in use, its memory is discarded, which we refer to as a value that's "dropped".
-The details of this are discussed separately.
+When the owned reference is no longer in use, the type's destructor is run (if it defines any) and its memory is released.
+This process is known as "dropping" a value.

 ## Borrowing